orsenthil/senthil.learntosolveit.com/posts/2015/07/30/greatest-in-history-according-to-h-g-wells.md

 .. excerpt: Mr. H. G. Wells names Jesus of Nazareth, Buddha, and Aristotle as having had greater effect on world history than any other known figures.
 .. wp-status: publish

-This is a `newspaper article </2015/07/greatest_in_history.pdf>`_ written by {{% wikipedia article="H._G._Wells" %}} published in 1935.
+This is a [newspaper article](https://senthil.learntosolveit.com/2015/07/greatest_in_history.pdf] written by {{% wikipedia article="H._G._Wells" %}} published in 1935.
 The scanned version is not very readable, but the content is very interesting.
 I thought, I will republish it here for everyone's enjoyment.

 ----